-We often associate arthritis with our grandparents, as it is quite common among the older generation.
-But arthritis is also a common condition in our pets too, especially when they get older.
-In this article, supported by the Vetsure for Kids Pet Pack, will allow your children to understand arthritis in their pets and what they can do to help.
+We often associate arthritis with our grandparents, as it’s quite common among the older generation.
+But arthritis in pets is also common too, especially when they get older.
+This article, supported by the Vetsure for Kids Pet Pack, will help your children to understand arthritis in pets and what they can do to help.

-Arthritis is a common condition where our pet’s bones become inflamed and can cause pain or discomfort.
+Arthritis in pets is a common condition where their bones become inflamed and can cause pain or discomfort.
 The bones become less smooth and often rub against each other.
 Arthritis is very common in older pets, especially in dogs over 8 years old, but no matter the age or species, any animal can suffer with the condition.
-It is important you visit the vets as soon as possible for advice and a diagnosis if you think your pet may be suffering with arthritis.
+It’s important you visit the vets as soon as possible for advice and a diagnosis if you think your pet may be suffering with arthritis.

-Now that you have a diagnosis of arthritis from the vets you will want to put your child’s mind at ease.
-It can be a challenge explaining any kind of medical condition to our little ones, so explaining what is happening in a way they can understand, and relate to, will really help.
-Here is an example of how you may want to explain arthritis to your child.
+Now that you have a diagnosis of arthritis from the vets, you’ll want to put your child’s mind at ease.
+It can be a challenge explaining any kind of medical condition to our little ones, so explaining what’s happening in a way they can understand, and relate to, will really help.
+Here’s an example of how you may want to explain arthritis in pets to your child.

 Having sore bones, isn’t very fun at all and you might notice that your pet doesn’t want to play with you as much or jump around like they used too.
 This is okay, your pet still loves you very much, their bones just get sore very quickly and so they need a lot of time to rest to make them feel better, so they can play with you again when their bones improve!”

-Now that your child understands what is happening, they may have a lot of questions and want to know how they can help care for their pet.
-It is very important that we explain the dangers of children touching medicine, and make sure that they never touch the medicine or try to give it to their pet.
+Now that your child understands what’s happening, they may have a lot of questions and want to know how they can help care for their pet.
+It’s very important that we explain the dangers of children touching medicine, and make sure they never try to give it to their pet.
 You may want to keep the medicine out of sight and reach of little hands.
-It is also important to communicate to you child that only grown-ups are allowed to give the medicine to their pets.
+It’s also important to communicate to your child that only grown-ups are allowed to give the medicine to their pets.

 Their strong love for their pet will mean they may want to care for them too.
 You could give your children tasks to do so they can help your pet feel better, as children will often want to feel included.